hackerschoice/hackerschoice.github.io/music/README.md

 ## off the keyboard

-Our favorite tunes mixed by some talented friends of THC.
-This is what we listen to and it makes us hack harder.
-KEEP UP THE GOOD WORK.:
+Our favorite tunes by some very talented friends of THC.
+This is what we listen to.
+It makes us hack harder.
+KEEP UP THE GOOD WORK.

 Spoty's (#!ADM) monthly house music.
 Also *LIVE* every month in Paris.
 [https://podcasts.apple.com/ch/podcast/](https://podcasts.apple.com/ch/podcast/l%C3%A0-o%C3%B9-vous-%C3%AAtes-a-dance-music-journey/id1512731887)